seerbit/seerbit-angular/README.md

 ```

-## Implementation in your Component
+## Implementation in your Application
 ```typescript
 import { Component } from '@angular/core';
 import {PRODUCTS} from './mock.products';